Critical Energy Cybersecurity Accelerator: Cohort 2

 ICS networks often contain a rich mix of devices developed by multiple vendors over a substantial range of time.
 Such technological diversity limits asset owner visibility into systems.
 Cohort 2 evaluated solutions designed to identify risks posed by the lack of visibility into ICS and tested the ability of solutions to improve asset owners’ ability to accurately identify known and unknown devices that are connected to their system at any time.

-Solutions tested in CECA Cohort 2 are designed to improve "visibility" into ICS system or device configurations.
+Solutions tested in CECA Cohort 2 are designed to improve "visibility" into ICS systems or device configurations.
 Testing evaluated both the ability of solutions to improve asset owner visibility into system or device configurations and the impact of the solution on system processes.
 The latter specifically addresses lingering industry concerns about the potential for active scanning to impact ICS processes and subsequent reliance on limited passive discovery.

 The first report from CECA Cohort 2 evaluates the runZero product, a highly configurable tool that discovers information about individual assets and displays detailed information about each device in an ICS environment.
-The runZero Public Report details the Cohort 2 theme, runZero’s solution, and the evaluations performed, and provides a summary of findings in addition to areas of future exploration.
-Below is a summary of the key takeaways from the report.
-Download the full report.
+The second report from CECA Cohort 2 evaluates the Asimily product, a suite of data-intensive tools that use passive sampling to expand insight into networked devices and understand anomalies and risks in the underlying system.

 runZero